mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-29-drawing-water.md

 ---
 layout: article
-title: "Mastering Paper by 53: Drawing Water and Waves"
+title: "Mastering Paper by FiftyThree: Drawing Water and Waves"
-excerpt: "Learn techniques for drawing water and waves using the iPad app Paper by 53."
+excerpt: "Methods for drawing water and waves using the iPad app Paper by FiftyThree."
 modified: 2014-04-10
 image:
   feature: paper-53-water-guide-feature.jpg